xqiu625/Platelet-FM-Benchmark/README.md

 > *Can foundation models pre-trained on millions of single cells capture disease-relevant patterns in platelets for infection severity and cardiovascular risk prediction?*

 ### Key Finding
-> **UCE (Universal Cell Embeddings) achieves 0.876 AUC** for severity classification, outperforming scGPT, Geneformer, and TranscriptFormer on platelet transcriptomics.
+> **STATE (Arc Institute) achieves 0.894 AUC** for severity classification, outperforming UCE, scGPT, Geneformer, and TranscriptFormer on platelet transcriptomics.

 ---